ani-tiwary/yoga-pose-analysis/README.md

 ## Notes

-- Make sure you have good lighting for better pose detection
+- Make sure you have good lighting and avoid very baggy clothing
-- Stand at a reasonable distance from the camera
+- Stand at a reasonable distance from the camera (frame should contain full body)
-- Wear clothing that contrasts with your background for better pose detection